nishantgpt46/Unittest/README.md

-i have created all these code to do the simple unit testing for tutorials
+I have created all these code snippets to demonstrate simple unit testing for tutorial purposes.